 Noted philosopher William James said that once a decision is made, you should stop worrying and start working.
-It’s not always what we know that makes it a good decision.
-It is what we do to implement and execute it that makes it a good decision… maybe even a great one!
+It’s not always what we know that makes a decision good—and maybe even great—but what we do to implement and execute it.

 Let me explain.
 On June 14, 1969, my wife Margaret and I got married.
 That was a good decision.
-But, 41 years later, I’m here to tell that good decision has become a great decision.
-It’s become great because of what we have done after we made the decision.
+But, 53 years later, I’m here to tell you that that good decision has become a great one because of what we have done with our life since.

-We need both good decision making and managing for our decisions to get off the ground and become great.
-It starts with prioritizing.
-With all the decisions we make daily, how do we prioritize the decision-making process?
+We need both good decision making and managing for our decisions to get off the ground and become great, and doing so starts with prioritizing.
+But with all the decisions we make daily, how do we prioritize the decision-making process?

-I want to give you a very simple approach that I have used for years.
-Every morning, I take five minutes, look at my calendar, and I ask myself a very simple question: Of all the people I’m going to see, and all the things I’m going to do today, what is the main event?
+I want to share with you a very simple approach to prioritizing that I have used for years.
+Every morning, I take five minutes, look at my calendar, and ask myself: Of all the people I’m going to see, and all the things I’m going to do today, what is the main event?

 How do you know what your main event is?
 Here are a few questions I ask myself to help me come up with my main event.
 I call them the three R’s of prioritizing: